 - Players will be assigned a practice time of either 5:00-6:15 pm or 6:15 - 7:30 pm,

 - Due to possible family scheduling conflicts you will have the opportunity to exclude one practice night.

 - Practice days & time will remain the same for the entirety of the season

 - Practices will not be made up if inclement weather causes a cancellation. (please view our complete weather policy)

 - Games begin on Saturday, September 9th and conclude on Saturday, October 21st (7 games).

 - Games are on Saturdays (8am - 3pm).

-- Games may take place at any time between those times, but in the spring typically girls play in the morning and boys play after.
+- Games may take place at any time between those times, but in the fall typically boys play in the morning and girls play after.